 About Allison Bergman

-Stage and film director Allison Bergman has a passion for amplifying stories that illuminate the world through a female lens.
-Her exacting eye for detail and gift for generating solutions to seemingly unsolvable challenges elevates every project she helms - including three recently completed films and over 40 stage productions on both coasts.
-Her aptitude for comedy has earned her multiple international film awards.
+Allison Bergman has a passion for amplifying stories that illuminate the world through a female lens.
+Her exacting eye for detail and gift for generating solutions to seemingly unsolvable challenges elevates every project she helms – including four recently completed films and over 40 stage productions on both coasts.
+Her directorial accomplishments have been acknowledged with a Drama-Logue Critics Award, and her aptitude for comedy has earned her multiple international film awards.

 Employing her broad knowledge of acting techniques and insightful coaching skills, Ms. Bergman empathetically inspires actors to tap profound depth and consistently deliver vulnerable, layered, and courageous performances.
 She has worked with luminaries including Phylicia Rashad, Leslie Uggams, Tamara Tunie, Leslie Odom Jr., and Josh Gad.
 Young artists, teachers, and acting coaches find her acclaimed book, Acting the Song, widely used in musical theatre training programs, an invaluable resource.

 Ms. Bergman’s discerning dramaturgical ability has earned her commissions from prominent writers and producers to develop scripts and adapt popular movies for Broadway, regional and international stages.
-Her contributions to the theatre community have been recognized by Women In Theatre with the Outstanding Woman in Theatre in Los Angeles Award, and her directorial accomplishments acknowledged with a Drama-Logue Critics Award.
+She recently launched Bergman Creative Inc. to prepare new stage projects for full scale production with professionally produced staged readings, workshops, studio recordings, and proof of concept materials.
+Her contributions to the theatre community have been recognized by Women In Theatre with the Outstanding Woman in Theatre in Los Angeles Award, and she currently serves as a regional Co-Vice President for the Literary Managers and Dramaturgs of the Americas association.

 Combining her dramaturgical expertise with her leadership acumen, made Ms. Bergman’s tenure as Artistic Director of highly-regarded Broadway On Sunset a tremendous success.
 Of note, during this time she co-founded the West Coast Musical Theatre Conference, and shepherded numerous innovative stage musicals toward production.